grensen/gif_test/README.md

 Note, the values are the colors in a good, but not an exact way.
 If the highest weight value will be 1.01 on this layer, the range can be really big and values with 0.07 and 0.04 can show the same color.

-The neurons show their connections only if they are ReLU activated, if the value was below 0 the neuron is set to 0.
+The neurons show their connections only when they are ReLU activated, if the value was below 0 the neuron is set to 0.
 Here we can get a good feeling how the weights works, the highest neuron color represents also the highest neuron value that is figured on the neuron.

 The output neurons with softmax activation shown on the right side use 100 pixels from left to right 0-100% to express the prediction accuracy.